SaneelDaniel/sp21-172-go-team/README.md

 ## { Cashiers App }

-Front End managed by Martin Vladimirov, and backend managed by Taarush Vemulapalli
+In order to run the front end , first cd into frontend-final Front End managed by Martin Vladimirov, and backend managed by Taarush Vemulapalli

 ## { Online Store & Backoffice Help Desk }